Yesterday afternoon it was Arnie at The Running Y Ranch. Today it was Jack’s turn to try and wow me with his Oregon masterpiece…

 With all the hype and the lofty price, I found myself a little underwhelmed on the front nine.
 It’s a nice layout with great conditioning, but I wasn’t too blown away by any aspects of it.
 However, from the 12th hole on, I really found myself loving the course and enjoying that great back nine stretch of holes—particularly 12, 13 and 15.

 The 12th is a short little hole with a tight landing area off the tee and then an elevated green that’s not very deep.
 It really takes two smart and precise shots to take advantage of it.
 The 13th is the signature hole here.
 It’s not very long and quite short as the crow flies tee to green, but between the two is a massive lake.
 The fairway wraps around the left of the water and entices you to bite off as much as possible for a fun risk/reward scenario.
 Then, the green is backed by a neat rock face with waterfalls coming off the side.
-There’s a big bunker between the green and that rock wall, so long is definitely a better miss than short if you are being aggressive.
+There’s a big bunker between the green and that rock wall, so long is definitely better to miss long than short if you are being aggressive.

 The 15th was my favorite hole here.
 It’s an uphill par-5, but you can see the green from the tee boxes.
-The fairway snakes right, then left, the right and then left again up hear the green.
+The fairway snakes right, then left, the right and then left again up near the green.
 At each corner is a massive rock outcropping and sand trap to provide visual intimidation on each shot and force strategic play.
 It’s a really neat hole if you ask me.

 The course was in fantastic shape all around.
 It was not quite as “immaculate” as the other courses I played so far, but that’s a tough measuring stick.
 The types of grasses are different here and the weather is definitely harsher in this exposed part of the desert.
 Still, the fairways were excellent, the rough was good and the greens were very nice.
 The surfaces weren’t as silky smooth as the others I played, but very true and fairly quick, as well.
 The bunkers had fantastic soft white sand.